-You observe an initial assessment conducted by your senior student on a client.
-The assessment takes approximately 40 minutes, 20 of which you spend performing specialized tests on the client while the student observes.
+You observe an initial assessment conducted by your senior student on a new client in your long-term care facility.
+The assessment takes approximately 40 minutes.
 Following the assessment you spend 15 minutes providing feedback to the student.
 How would you record your workload?
+How would the student record?